MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/load-assessment-planning-tool.md

 ---
-title: Power BI embedded analytics capacity planning for Gen1
+title: Power BI embedded analytics assess load for capacity planning
 description: Learn how to plan your gen1 capacity in Power BI embedded analytics.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-developer
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 04/24/2022
 ---

-# Gen1 Capacity planning in Power BI embedded analytics
+# Assess your capacity load

-Calculating the type of gen1 capacity you need for a Power BI embedded analytics deployment, can be complicated.
+Calculating the type of capacity you need for a Power BI embedded analytics deployment, can be complicated.
 The capacity you need depends on several parameters, some of them hard to predict.

 Some of the things to consider when planning your capacity are: